Best Mouth Guards For Grinding Teeth at Night

 How to Choose the Right Mouth Guard for Sleep

-Sleep bruxism is difficult to treat, but it isn’t impossible to prevent bothersome symptoms with the right mouthguard.
-If you’re “wired” to be someone who grinds their teeth or if you suffer from jaw pain as a result of exacerbating factors like stress, alcohol, and caffeine, use the list of our best mouth guards for sleep above to get you started in your search.
+Sleep bruxism is difficult to treat, but it isn’t impossible to prevent bothersome symptoms with the right mouth guard.
+If you’re someone who grinds their teeth or if you suffer from jaw pain as a result of stress, alcohol, or caffeine, our list above provides a few options to get you started and thinking about your needs.
 These options can provide relief if you’re not interested in visiting the dentist just yet for a full consultation just yet.